toobakhullat21/portfolio/README.md

 [![](https://img.shields.io/badge/Python-white?logo=Python)](#) [![](https://img.shields.io/badge/GitHub-black?logo=GitHub)](#) [![](https://img.shields.io/badge/R-blue?logo=R)](#)

 ### 2. Epidemiology and Lifestyle Determinants of High Blood Pressure in the USA
 High blood pressure is a major issue in the USA.
 Nearly 50% of adults have hypertension.
-Research is important to establish relationships between certain factors and hypertension, allowing epidemiologists to provide advice on possible ways to mitigate the issue.
+This project uses linear regression and t-tests to establish relationships between certain factors and hypertension, allowing epidemiologists to provide advice on possible ways to mitigate the issue.

 <img src="assets/img/Screenshot 2023-07-15 at 17.44.10.png?raw=true" alt="Image 1" style="width: 90%; height: auto;">